rcsehil/prismic-learning/README.md

 npm run test
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the site.
+With the dev server running, open [http://localhost:3000](http://localhost:3000) with your browser to see the site.

+## Content Modeling

+Habit models a habit, with fields for name, description, main image, benefits, difficulty level, implementation tips, and category.
+Category is a content relationship to the Habit Category type.

+Habit Category models a category, with fields for name and description.

 ## GenAI Collaboration